SparrowDetail/SparrowDetail/README.md

 features are somewhat lacking at the moment, but will continue to grow as new ideas flow!

 ## Currently Learning 🌱
-- Web technologies including HTML, CSS, Javascript, and Django
+- Web technologies including HTML, CSS, and Javascript
 - C++ and C#
 - Advanced Python Design